 In a separate mixing bowl, stir together the almond flour, coconut flour, sugar-free granulated sweetener, baking powder, baking soda, and sea salt (the dry ingredients) until well-combined.

-Pour the dry ingredients into the mixing bowl with the wet ingredients and stir until a thick batter forms.
-Stir in the lemon zest until combined.
+Pour the dry ingredients into the mixing bowl with the wet ingredients.
+Stir until a thick batter forms.
+Stir in the lemon zest.

 Bake for another 50 to 65 minutes at 330 degrees, or until the cake tests clean.

-Allow the pound cake to cool completely (at the very least, allow it to cool for 30 minutes) before covering it with glaze and slicing.
+Allow the pound cake to cool completely to room temperature before covering it with glaze and slicing.

 To make the glaze, simply stir together the sugar-free confectioners sweetener and the lemon juice together in a small bowl until thick and creamy.
-Spread all of this mixture on top of the bread.
+Spread glaze on top of the bread.
 Allow the glaze to set up before slicing into the cake and serving.

 As you can see, pound cake requires more time in the oven than a standard quick bread.
 Hereโs why!

-This allows the bread to rise and cook slowly, allowing the center to become completely cooked through and at the same time achieve that lusciously soft and dense texture.
-If the oven temperature is too high, the top cooks faster than the middle, which is fine for some types of breads or cakes, but in this cake, we want the top of the pound cake to remain very soft.
+- Bake slow and low: You may have noticed this recipe calls for a lower oven temperature and a long baking time.
+This allows the bread to rise and cook slowly, allowing the center to become completely cooked through, achieving that lusciously soft and dense texture.
+If the oven temperature is too high, the top cooks faster than the middle.

 Nutrition Facts: